edsu/diary/README.md

 ---

+## 7/3/2023

+Entry:

+The journey towards establishing my *foothold* in this new land, my *immigration* voyage if you will, *sure* has been *assorting* *thwarts* at every turn.
+It's as though I'm cooking up my journey like one of *Nicanor*'s famed dishes, and every ingredient I add only complicates the recipe.
+The *closing* business deals have left me *festgenagelt*, locked in place, curbing any fluid progress.
+Every evening I sit down, like a weary *Pontifex*, offering a *peine* of prayers and wishes to the *Ptolemies*.
+It's as though a *diavolos* has seized my ambition, anesthetizing every dream I attempt to build.
+Only the knowledge that I was born in the white *dowlas*, in the heart of the *grassroots*, keeps me going.
+A common *saying* used to be 'Pax *vobiscum*,' - my response is, only peace?
+I want prosperity, success, and a sense of belonging.
+Today, the city feels as much a stranger as it did the day I arrived.
+One day, this shall change.
+I'm determined; tomorrow is another day.

 ## 7/2/2023

 Today was a euphoria of emotions—I felt like *Marius* caught in a *Mithridatic* battle, dodging life's *thunderclouds*.
 They often say that chaos breeds creativity, and oh, did today validate that!
 I spent the afternoon in the old actrium part of the house, by the *hiland*, placing the *Bernhardis* plant next to the lush *Acacia*, watching the *ants* forming colonies, dancing around in the *scaur*.
 They’ve been *overcharges* of nature, much like the *creator*, embodying diligence and unity.
 Afterward, delighting in my own form of oration in my secluded *oratory*, my mind *blinked* back and forth between symbolist poets and *crazed* artists.
 Oh!
 What a lunacy the *Meteyard*'s works stirred in my contemplations!
 Nothing as enlightening as *revelling* in the masters' madness.